 The half-acre site in the Trousdale area includes a swimming pool, a sauna, four fire pits, an outdoor kitchen and a built-in barbecue.
 In addition to the three-car garage, the motor court has room to park an additional 20 vehicles.
 There are city and ocean views.

-In 2010, Sorensen launched the clothing brand CCR, for California Christiania Republic, creating a casual jumpsuit worn by Katy Perry
+In 2010, Sorensen launched the clothing brand CCR, for California Christiania Republic, creating a casual jumpsuit worn by Katy Perry and other notables.

 Sorensen, 48, is selling because he bought a 700-acre property in the Three Rivers area that backs up to Sequoia National Park.
 He is planning a 7,000- to 8,000-square-foot resort home there as well as yurts, trailers, treehouses and pre-fab houses for use by artists.
 Two miles of river run through the site.